NAUMathStat/seminars/colloquiumFall2021.md

 **Title:** Impacts of vaccination, Alpha and Delta variants on COVID-19 transmission dynamics in the 15 most populous metropolitan statistical areas in the United States.

 **Abstract:**
+To predict the future course of COVID-19 pandemic in each of the 15 most populous metropolitan statistical areas (MSA) in the US, we extended the SIR model to a comprehensive dynamical system with 42 ODEs accounting for the following impacts, multiple periods of social distancing, vaccination rate, transmissibility of Alpha and Delta variants, vaccine effectiveness for different variants.
+For each MSA, we used the adaptive MCMC approach to generate samples of the posterior distribution for the adjustable parameters and performed uncertainty quantification.
+In the process, we obtained estimates of the relative infectiousness of Alpha and Delta as well as their takeoff times in each MSA.
+With the daily reports of new COVID-19 cases available from January 21, 2020 to August 24, 2021, the region-specific models predict that the current surge will plateau in September, 2021 for most cities.
+Model parameterizations and the predictions are being updated daily as new surveillance and vaccination data become available, prediction results can be found in the following  <a href="https://github.com/lanl/COVID-19-Predictions/tree/master/dailyForecasts/MSA">GitHub site</a>.

 <hr>